Chuck Versus the Ring: Plot

-At the building where the Intersect is stored, Bryce discovers the ambush and escapes into the vault.
-The team arrives shortly after and engages in a firefight.
-Chuck uses his father's computer to gain access to the Intersect, where he finds Bryce with a fatal gunshot wound.
+At the building where the Intersect is stored, Chuck uses his father's computer to gain access to the Intersect, where he finds Bryce with a fatal gunshot wound.
 Bryce warns him the Intersect is too powerful and must be destroyed.
-Chuck tries to tell Bryce that the Intersect is needed to fight Fulcrum, but Bryce tells Chuck that Fulcrum does not matter, that they are only one part of the Ring.
-He asks Chuck to take care of Sarah before dying.
+Bryce asks Chuck to take care of Sarah before dying.
 Chuck turns to the Intersect, torn between destroying it or downloading.
 After flashing back on several previous moments, illustrating why he was sent the Intersect in the first place, Chuck downloads the new system into his head.
 Chuck then triggers a power surge that destroys the system and also disables the security system protecting the chamber.
 Miles and his men enter with Sarah and Casey as prisoners and prepare to kill them in front of Chuck.
-As he takes aim, Chuck flashes and instantly learns kung fu, then effortlessly defeats all five hostiles, revealing that the new Intersect is able to impart physical skills as well as information.
+Chuck flashes and instantly learns kung fu, then effortlessly defeats all five hostiles.
+The episode ends on a cliffhanger.

-As Sarah and Casey stare at Chuck (who is, himself, recovering from a state of shock) in surprise and disbelief, the episode ends with Chuck saying "Guys, I know kung fu" with the words "To Be Continued...".